11 Keys to Marketing Planning that Will Deliver Strong Growth in 2024

-Follow these nine key steps for a marketing plan that ensures stronger results.
+Follow these 11 key steps for a marketing plan that ensures stronger results in 2024.

 As an agency, we meet with many companies.
 What surprises us time and again is how many companies fail to establish clear marketing goals as part of their marketing planning.

-When you set your goals for the coming year, be sure they are clear and measurable.
+When you set your goals as part of your marketing planning process, be sure they are clear and measurable.
 Aiming to increase revenue?
 By how much?
 Within what timeframe?
 For which products?
 In which geographies?
 Etc.

-As explained in the book The 4 Disciplines of Execution: Achieving Your Wildly Important Goals, in addition to defining your team’s end goals, it’s critical to set process goals.
+As explained in the book The 4 Disciplines of Execution: Achieving Your Wildly Important Goals, in addition to defining your team’s end goals, it’s critical to set lead goals (otherwise called “process goals”).
 Looking to increase U.S. revenue for your services by 35% within the next year?
 What are the specific actions you need to take each month in order to make that happen?
 Be specific, and track these monthly actions as their own distinct milestone goals.
 Do so, and you’ll increase the probability of achieving your marketing goals exponentially.

 Sitting in a conference room with your internal team brainstorming your marketing plan?
 Do you find you’re regurgitating and recycling the same ideas?